 HIV Knowledge.
 Staff providing direct services to clients or who make decisions about client services shall have training and experience with general HIV related issues and concerns.
-At a minimum, such staff will have completed an initial and annual education session on topics applicable to the service(s) they deliver.
-Education can include round table discussion, training, one-on-one educational session, in-service, or literature review.
-Such topics may include:
+At a minimum, such staff shall have knowledge of the following areas:

 - HIV disease process and current medical treatments - Psychosocial issues related to HIV - Cultural issues related to communities affected by HIV - Adherence to medication regimens - Prevention issues and strategies specific to HIV-positive individuals ("prevention with positives") - Harm reduction strategies